wwarthen/RomWBW/Source/Doc/UserGuide.md

   including files to a disk.

 This section of the document describes the manual process of preparing empty disks that are ready for use by an operating system.
-You will need to refer to [Transferring Files] for more information on getting files onto the disks.
-You will also need to follow the instructions in [Operating Systems] to make disks bootable.

 Alternatively, you can use the pre-built RomWBW disk images to quickly create disk media that already has a large selection of files and